simonmichael/hledger/hledger/hledger.m4.md

 used as the valuation date; otherwise the valuation date is "today".

 For [multiperiod reports](#report-intervals), each column/period is
-valued on the last day of the period.
+valued on the last day of the period, by default.

 ### Market prices